-- Mutual rapport and respect – someone you can speak to honestly about your situations and ask questions; someone you respect but also that person is also inspired by your potential.
-You can read more about this in my article Mentorship Model – Mutual Mentorship or Pay it Forward
+- Mutual rapport and respect – Someone you can speak to honestly about your situations and ask questions; someone you respect, but someone who is inspired by your potential.
+You can read more about this in my article “Mentorship Model – Mutual Mentorship or Pay it Forward”.

-- Someone interested in helping others grow and know how to do it - not all brilliant people know how to teach what they know.
-Same goes with mentors.
-Not all are created equal.
-You need to find someone that is interested in helping others and someone that you perceive would give you sound, objective guidance.
-This quality of a good mentor is especially critical as you will place a lot of trust in your mentor.
-You need to make sure he or she provides advice based on your interests vs. theirs.
+- Someone interested in helping others grow, and knows how to do it – Not all brilliant people know how to teach what they know, and the same is true for mentors.
+You need to find someone that is interested in helping others, and someone that will give you sound, objective advice.
+This quality is especially critical for a mentor, as you will place a lot of trust in them.
+You need to make sure he or she provides advice based on your best interests.

-- Someone willing to be your mentor – you have to ask someone to be your mentor.
-Great mentors are also busy people and can only have the capacity to mentor a few well.
-So make sure if this person has the four qualities above, then you proactively build the relationship for them to be your mentor.
-See my article on how to ask someone to be your mentor for specific dos and donts advice
+- Someone who is willing to be your mentor – you have to ask someone to be your mentor.
+Great mentors are also busy people, and can only have the capacity to mentor a few people well.
+See my article “How to Ask Someone to be Your Mentor” for specific dos and don’ts.

 Good luck finding a set of great mentors!
-I am always in your corner
+I am always in your corner.

 Like this post?
 Help me out by sharing it on Linkedin, Email, Twitter, Facebook, Google+, etc.